Planning Your Career

 How can students use their clinical rotations to narrow in on a specialty?

 Clinical electives can help you explore a specialty that you are merely curious about or that you want greater exposure to.
-If you are interested in a particularly residency program, I’d suggest a visiting or “audition” elective to visit that program and allow them to get to know you.
+If you are interested in a particular residency program, I’d suggest a visiting or “audition” elective to visit that program and allow them to get to know you.
 It could give you an edge when it's time for residency interviews.

 As with all clinical rotations, students completing audition electives should strive to present themselves in the best light possible.
 If you wish to seriously audition for a residency program, it may be best to complete these rotations at the kinds of programs that are historically friendly to IMGs.
 A fantastic away rotation may help overcome some slightly underperforming USMLE scores or other weak aspects of your application portfolio.
 However, a poor performance would likely have an adverse impact on your chances of obtaining an interview with that program.